LittleD3092/My-Vault/Computer Networks/TCP.md

 The TCP connection is established following the steps:

 1. The client-side TCP send a special segment which has the **SYN** bit set to $1$.
 Also, the client randomly chooses an initial sequence number $client\_isn$ and put this in the **sequence number** field.
+> If the port is not accepting connections, a special reset segment (with RST flag equals 1) is sent by host.
 2. The server host receives the segment, and sends a connection-granted segment with no application-layer data.
 This segment is also called the **SYNACK segment**.
 	- The **SYN** bit of the connection-granted segment is set to $1$.
 	- The **acknowledgment** field of the connection-granted segment is set to $client\_isn + 1$.
 	- The server chooses its own initial sequence number and puts it in the **sequence number** field of connection-granted segment.
 3. Receiving the SYNACK segment, the client allocates buffers and variables for the connection.

+> SYN stands for "synchronize sequence number".

 Because three packets are sent during the connection process, this procedure is often referred to as a **three-way handshake**.